Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 Price: Free

-If you love cheese, then a visit to the Stanthorpe Cheese shop is a must during your trip.
-The Stanthorpe Cheese shop is the highest and coldest dairy farm cheese shop in Queensland and makes cheeses from a single herd of purebred Jersey cows.
+If you love cheese, a visit to the Stanthorpe Cheese shop is a must during your trip.
+The Stanthorpe Cheese Shop is the highest (above sea level) and coldest dairy farm cheese shop in Queensland, and it makes cheeses from a single herd of purebred Jersey cows.

 At the Cheese Shop, you can try the range of cheeses before you decide what to buy and take home with you.
 On any given day you can expect to be able to try around 12 different cheeses as well as a range of other great local produce.

-There is also the Jersey Girls Cafe on site where you can try their fantastic Ploughman’s lunch which comes with cheese, bread or crackers, relishes, eggs and cured meat.
+The Jersey Girls Cafe is also on-site, where you can try their fantastic Ploughman’s lunch, which comes with cheese, bread or crackers, relishes, eggs, and cured meat.

 Make sure to visit on an empty stomach!